Sertraline is a type of antidepressant known as an SSRI (selective serotonin reuptake inhibitor).

 - Sertraline is also called by the brand name Lustral.

-Who can take sertraline
+Who can and can't take sertraline

 Sertraline can be taken by adults for depression or obsessive compulsive disorder.